Cludo/Cludo.DocumentationHub/content/docs/api-reference/searching/full-search.md

 ## HTTP Response

-Depending on the requested `responseType` described <a href="/docs/searching/fullsearch/#http-response">here</a>, one of the two types of responses may be received.
+Depending on the requested `responseType` described [here](#http-response), one of the two types of responses may be received.
 Their differences lies within how the search results, facets and suggestions are returned.

 {{< hint info >}}
-  To se a full table of all HTTP response body properties, click <a href="/docs/searching/fullsearch/#table-of-response-properties">here</a>.
+  To se a full table of all HTTP response body properties, click [here](#table-of-response-properties).
 {{< /hint >}}

 ***JsonObject* response**